ngpfontaine/gfv/README.md

 ---

 ### Note
-- You may need to edit the css of the cover button `#form-button-cover` to fit over the gravity forms button, and style as you please to fit with your site design.
+- `#form-button-cover` covers and disables Gravity Forms' button.
+You will need to edit it's css to fit with the page.

 - GFV won't act if you don't have the classes added to the form fields.
 No need to remove the script if you don't want it to do anything.